Modd3d

 Plastic Thing Removed

-Remove the four gold-colored phillips screws that hold the PCBs down.
+Remove the four gold-colored Phillips screws that hold the PCBs down.

 PCB Screws